Xilinx/inference-server/docs/zendnn.rst

 Run Tests
 ---------

-To verify the working of TensorFlow+ZenDNN in the AMD Inference Server, run a sample test case.
+To verify the working of TF/PT + ZenDNN in the AMD Inference Server, run a sample test case.
 This test will load a model and run with a sample image and assert the output.

 1. For TensorFlow + ZenDNN